-Market Leader in Occupational Health Services
+Leader in Occupational Health Services

 We are the largest provider of occupational health services in the United States by number of locations, as of December 31, 2023, and have a significant national presence.
 We have approximately 11,000 colleagues and affiliated physicians and clinicians as of December 31, 2023, who supported the delivery of care to more than 50,000 patients per business day on average for 2023.
-The vast majority of these patients work for one of our approximately 200,000 employer customers, which include approximately 85% of Fortune 500 companies.
+The vast majority of these patients work for one of our approximately 200,000 employer customers, which include 100% of Fortune 100 companies and approximately 95% of Fortune 500 companies, as of December 31, 2023.
 As of December 31, 2023, we operated 544 stand-alone occupational health centers in 41 states and 150 onsite health clinics at employer worksites in 37 states.
-Concentra Telemed, our telemedicine solution for the treatment of work-related injuries and employer services which serves 43 states and the District of Columbia, expands access to our quality care beyond our occupational health centers across 45 states and the District of Columbia.
-In the United States, 60% of employer locations are within approximately 12 miles of one of our occupational health centers, as of December 31, 2023.
+Concentra Telemed, our telemedicine solution for the treatment of work-related injuries and illnesses and employer services which serves 43 states and the District of Columbia, expands access to our quality care beyond our occupational health centers and onsite health clinics and is available 24 hours, 7 days a week.
+In total, we deliver services across 45 states and the District of Columbia.
+In the United States, 65% of employer locations are within approximately 12 miles of one of our occupational health centers, as of December 31, 2023.
 We believe our size and scale enable us to offer our customers and their employees access to high-quality care and a consistent customer experience through our service delivery channels to ensure we meet the customized needs of our customer workforce.